 be proved that your injury was sustained due to gross negligence on part

-premises liability lawsuit.
-Since this area of law is very complex, we encourage you to call
+accident.
+Since this area of law is very complex, we encourage you to

-Gruenberg Kelly Della to schedule a free consultation in which we can
+call Gruenberg Kelly Della to schedule a free consultation in which we

-discuss the details of your case and give you concrete answers about the
+can discuss the details of your case and give you concrete answers about